rancher/docs/content/rancher/v2.x/en/cis-scans/_index.md

 More test profiles were added.
 In Rancher v2.4, permissive and hardened profiles were included.
 In Rancher v2.5, the following profiles are available:

-- Generic CIS 1.5 (default)
+- Generic CIS 1.5
 - RKE permissive
 - RKE hardened
 - EKS
 - GKE

+The default profile depends on the type of cluster that will be scanned:

+- For RKE Kubernetes clusters, the RKE permissive profile is the default.
-EKS and GKE have their own CIS Benchmarks published by `kube-bench`.
+- EKS and GKE have their own CIS Benchmarks published by `kube-bench`.
 The corresponding test profiles are used by default for those clusters.
+- For cluster types other than RKE, EKS and GKE, the Generic CIS 1.5 profile will be used by default.

 The `rancher-cis-benchmark` currently supports the CIS 1.5 Benchmark version.

-> **Note:** The old and new versions of monitoring shouldn't run on the cluster at the same time.
+> **Note:** CIS v1 cannot run on a cluster when CIS v2 is deployed.
+In other words, after `rancher-cis-benchmark` is installed, you can't run scans by going to the Cluster Manager view in the Rancher UI and clicking **Tools > CIS Scans.**

 # About the CIS Benchmark